monk-io/monk-dokuwiki/README.md

 ```

 ## Persistency
 If you're using any of the clouds available via Monk.
-You can use volume definition to spin a disk block device to make your Jenkins instance independent from the node it's running on.
+You can use volume definition to spin a disk block device to make your Dokuwiki instance independent from the node it's running on.
 To do simply uncomment the `volume` block in `manifest.yaml`